Xylambda/blog/_pages/about.md

 ### What did you study?
 My academic background includes a Bachelor of Science in Computer Science and a Big Data minor.
 The latter as a result of my stay abroad in Netherlands.
+In addition, I am currently studying a Master's degree in Artificial Intelligence.

 ### I want to know you
 I like films and music.
 I mean, I REALLY like films and music.
 I play piano and guitar in my free time and I recorded some homemade films (that will never see the light) with my friends.

-I also like to read fantasy books and travelling.
-I'm also interested in politics and science in general.
+Besides, I like to read fantasy books and travelling and I'm also interested in politics and science in general.

 ### I want to contact you